 Rationale This group of activities contributes to opportunities to participate in civic life and to have an impact over decisions that affect quality of life.
-Significant negative effects No significant negative effects have been identified for this group of activities on the local community Contribution to community Healthy and resilient communities outcomes Partnership with iwi Prosperous economy Major aspect of the service 1.
-Completion of Annual Plan actions on time for statement of service 2.
-Completion of capital programme provision 3.
-Commencement of Spatial Plan for the District 4.
-District Plan review 5.
-Effectiveness of communication 6.
-Māori responsiveness framework 7.
-Engagement with sector excellence programmes
+Significant negative effects on the local community No significant negative effects have been identified for this group of activities Contribution to community outcomes Healthy and resilient communities Partnership with iwi Prosperous economy Major aspect of the service for statement of service provision Completion of Annual Plan actions on time Completion of capital programme Commencement of Spatial Plan for the District District Plan review Effectiveness of communication Māori responsiveness framework Engagement with sector excellence programmes

 The Community Leadership group of activities is concerned with local democratic decision-making.
+It includes:

+- Strategic planning

+- Elections

+- Council

-It includes strategic planning, elections, Council, community boards and committees and iwi liaison.
+- Community boards and committees

-Year Programme

-Year 3 Strategic Planning

-(2023/24) • Long Term Plan 2024-2034

-Delivery of programme of policy and bylaw reviews

-Implementation of Council's Spatial Plan

-Development of a Climate Impact Strategy and Action Plan

-Commencement of District Plan review

-Council

-Preparation of order papers that ensure compliant decision-making

-Engagement with sector excellence programmes (if appropriate)

-lwi Liaison

-Māori Responsiveness Framework - implement actions
+- Iwi liaison

+Year Programmes Year 3 (2023/24) Strategic Planning Long Term Plan 2024-2034 Delivery of programme of policy and bylaw reviews Implementation of Council's Spatial Plan Development of a Climate Impact Strategy and Action Plan Commencement of District Plan review Council Preparation of order papers that ensure compliant decision-making Engagement with sector excellence programmes (if appropriate) Iwi Liaison Māori Responsiveness Framework - implement actions